-1. Absence due to illness/misadventure on the day of an in-school assessment task.
+- 1. Absence due to illness/misadventure on the day of an in-school assessment task. - The student or parent/caregiver MUST contact the school by 8.30am on the day the task is scheduled, either by phone: 02 9629 9577; or email: glenwood-h.school@det.nsw.edu.au

-- The student or parent/caregiver MUST contact the school by 8.30am on the day the task is scheduled, either by phone: 02 9629 9577; or email: glenwood-h.school@det.nsw.edu.au - Students must obtain an Illness/Misadventure Form (Form A) from the school's website and attach to their relevant documentation, such as the Glenwood High School Medical Certificate (also available on the school website) and have documents ready for submission. - Student must report to the Deputy Principal I before school on their first day back to school, submit their documentation, and be prepared to complete the task on that day.
+- Student must report to the Deputy Principal I before school on their first day back to school, submit their documentation, and be prepared to complete the task on that day.